 Television is eroding radio's traditional dominance, and Tanzania has made the switch to digital TV.

 Media ownership is highly concentrated.
-IPP Media and the state-run Tanzanian Broadcasting Corporation are major players in the broadcasting sector.
+IPP Media and the state-run Tanzanian Broadcasting Corporation are major players.

 The mainland and Zanzibar have separate media policies.
 Islanders can pick up broadcasts from the mainland and read the mainland press.

 Around 25% of Tanzanians are online.
 Facebook is the most popular social platform.

 Rules introduced in 2018 require bloggers and the owners of discussion platforms and streaming services to pay registration fees.